Harry Belafonte: Involvement in the Kennedy campaign

 In the 1960 election between John F. Kennedy and Richard Nixon, notable Black athlete Jackie Robinson advocated his support for the Nixon campaign.
 His reasoning for doing so was his perception of Kennedy's championing of the Civil Rights movement as disingenuous.
 Because of Robinson's social impact on Black Americans, the Democratic Party was determined to find a comparable Black endorser for Kennedy's campaign.
 Fresh off of his win as the first Black man to receive an Emmy Award for his work on Tonight with Belafonte, Belafonte was Kennedy's pick to fill the endorsement position.

 The two met in Belafonte's apartment, where Kennedy had hoped to convince Belafonte to mobilize support for his campaign.
 He thought to accomplish this by having Belafonte mobilize his influence amongst other Black entertainers of the era, persuading them to rally for Kennedy's presidential nomination.
 Unexpectedly, Belafonte was not so impressed by the candidate, sharing the same sentiments as Robinson about Kennedy's role (or lack thereof) in maintaining civil rights as an essential part of his campaign.
 To improve his engagement with Black America, Belafonte suggested to Kennedy that he contact Martin Luther King, making a connection to a viable source of leadership within the movement.
 Kennedy, though, was hesitant with this suggestion, questioning the social impact the preacher could make on the campaign.
 After much convincing–as Kennedy and King would later meet in June 1960–the two men negotiated a deal that if Nixon became the nominee for the Republican party, Belafonte would support Kennedy's presidential pursuits.
 Belafonte's endorsement of the campaign was further substantiated after both Kennedy brothers had worked to bail King out of jail in Atlanta after a sit-in, engaging with a Georgia judge.

 Joining the Hollywood for Kennedy committee, Belafonte appeared in a 1960 campaign commercial for Democratic presidential candidate John F. Kennedy.
-Unfortunately, the commercial was shown on television for one broadcasting.
+Unfortunately, the commercial was shown on television for only one broadcast.
 Belafonte also attended and performed at Kennedy's inaugural ball.
 Kennedy later named Belafonte cultural advisor to the Peace Corps.
 After Kennedy's assassination, Belafonte supported Lyndon B. Johnson for the 1964 United States presidential election.